Oitzu/pimatic-location/README.md

 - Password: The Password corresponding to the Pimatic-User.
 - Device-ID: The id of the Device you created for this Smartphone.
 - Interval: The interval of location updates in milliseconds at which you prefer to receive location updates.
 (Default: 600000 (10 Minutes))
+- Interval Limit: The lower limit of location updates in milliseconds you want to receive.
+(Default: 60000 (1 Minute))
 - Priority: The priority of the location updates you want to receive.
 (Default: Balanced Power)
   * Balanced Power: Precision to within a city block, which is an accuracy of approximately 100 meters.
 With this setting, the location services are likely to use   * WiFi and cell tower positioning.
   * High: Request the most precise location possible.
 With this setting, the location services are more likely to use GPS.